 The first feature you should definitely consider is a robot’s ability to realize it is running out of power combined with homing so it gets back to base without losing itself under some piece of furniture.
 You’ll spend a lot of time looking for your robot if you don’t have this feature.

 Secondly, programming makes all the difference.
 Although you’ll watch your vacuum for the first few hours (no really, everyone does this), you’ll soon lose interest and you’ll want to set it and leave it, only remembering to empty the dust reservoir when it works for you.

 Above and beyond are WiFi and app integrations, especially if you already have or are moving towards a Smart home.
 If you’re running everything from your phone or a hub of sorts, it’s a real pain to break for a little robot vacuum action.

-But, perhaps the coolest feature - and one that’s useful for nearly everyone - are the machines with do not enter barriers.
-These absolutely cost more - even for models that rely on a physical barrier strip, but they’re very worth it.
+But, perhaps the coolest feature - and one that’s useful for nearly everyone - is a machines ability to set do not enter barriers.
+These absolutely cost more - even for models that rely on a physical barrier strip - but they’re very worth it.
 Though the invisible barrier signals are obviously more useful and aesthetic, both types are perfect for ensuring shoelaces and charging cables aren’t chewed - and that pet water bowls don’t splash everywhere.